ziccardi/yaclp/README.md

 ## Where can I get the latest release?

-The easiest wat is to pull it from the central maven repositories:
+The easiest way is to pull it from the central maven repositories:

 ```xml
 <dependency>